wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 How do I view previous receipts and billing history?
 ----------------------------------------------------

-Go to :doc:`See your billing cycle and history </cloud-service/account-billing/billing-history>` section to learn how to download the overview of all invoices issued for your account.
+Go to the :doc:`See your billing cycle and history </cloud-service/account-billing/billing-history>` section to learn how to download an overview of all invoices issued for your account.

 How can I configure who receives receipts and billing notifications?
 --------------------------------------------------------------------